ramsair/performance-analyser/README.md

 ## Security & privacy

 * The extension only reads files from the workspace you open in the Extension Host.
 It does not upload source code anywhere.
-* If you plan to add telemetry, inform users and follow privacy/consent guidelines.

 ---